openwpm/OpenWPM/docs/Platform-Architecture.md

     command_sequence.save_screenshot()
 ```

-But this on it's own would do nothing, because `CommandSequence`s are not automatically scheduled.
+But this on its own would do nothing, because `CommandSequence`s are not automatically scheduled.
-Instead you need to submit them to a `TaskManager` by calling:
+Instead, you need to submit them to a `TaskManager` by calling:
 ```python
     manager.execute_command_sequence(command_sequence)
     manager.close()